svoop/rodbot/README.md

 ### Deployment

 There are many ways to deploy Rodbot on different hosting services.
-For the most common scenarios, you can generate the deployment configuration:
+For the most common scenarios, you can generate a deployment configuration blueprint:

 ```
 rodbot deploy docker